suspect-devices/digithink/docs/buildnotes/ezra.md

 - Create repository with all of the current configs in it
   - Make a "reference" copy branch with current configs in it.
   - Add a README.md a doc updating this process as we go.
-    - copy / edit this readme for public consumption on digithink
+    - copy this readme to [document for public consumption on digithink](https://www.digithink.com/buildnotes/ezra/)
 - Create a dns entry for the new server and make it the default MX for a domain you don't currently use for email (3dangst.com)
 - Stand up a new mail server on Debian (trixie)
   - Install reference email server software and certbot